n1-c00/Deltra_Printer/README.md

 - `print.cfg` - Print-specific settings
 - `autotune_tmc.cfg` - TMC motor tuning
 - Additional macro and speed configuration files

 ## Important Notes

-⚠️ **Please Note:** This Printer was a diploma-thesis and was a one off build.
+⚠️ **Please Note:** This Printer was a diploma-thesis and therefor a one off build.
 All files for building this printer are available, but this project won't be actively maintained by us

 ## Contributing